-Our industry standard animal-centre facilities include two kennel blocks and indoor and outdoor training arenas in which you’ll be working with dogs of different breeds, sizes and training experiences.
+Our industry standard animal-centre facilities include a kennel blocks and indoor and outdoor training arenas in which you’ll be working with dogs of different breeds, sizes and training experiences.

 You will also enjoy a highly interactive learning environment as a canine undergraduate, and benefit from some hands-on experience with canine partners!

 You’ll be learning directly from experienced canine professionals including specialists in fields such as training, behaviour, and physiotherapy, as well as guest lecturers in other fields such as scent detection and assistance dog work.

 Whether you want to become a dog trainer, behaviourist, groomer, walker or kennel manager, or perhaps you are passionate about rehabilitating rescue dogs or providing specialised training for assistance dogs, our canine courses will help prepare you for these rewarding roles.